01 of 10

 At Glorieta de Bilbao, at the top of Malasaña.
 The closest metro stop is Bilbao.
-Read more about the Madrid Metro, or buy tickets in advance.
+Read more about the Madrid Metro.

 Cafe Commercial is definitely best when busy (quite frankly, it's pretty dreary when it's not), which is for breakfast and merienda.